prestidigitation/notes/arch_linux/downgrade_linux_kernel.md

 Though such situations are usually temporary, a decent workaround is to downgrade the linux kernel to an older version.

-By default, Pacman, the Arch Linux package manager, stores a local cache of downloaded packages in `/var/cache/pacman/pkg`.
+By default, `pacman`, the Arch Linux package manager, stores a local cache of downloaded packages in `/var/cache/pacman/pkg`.
 This is usually sufficient for locating an older, working version of the linux kernel.

 ```zsh
 $ ls -al /var/cache/pacman/pkg | grep linux | grep -v sig